omotomiwa26/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 # This directory contains the tasks for 0x17.
-C - C - Doubly linked lists  📁
+C - Doubly linked lists  📁